NUMANALBAKIR/Chat-App/README.md

 # Chat-App - using .Net, Angular, SignalR

 ## Developed fully by Numan, for company Icicle Corporation.
-## Please note that, I have not added the project's source code to this repo, because this this is my company's property.
+## Please note that, I have not added the project's source code to this repo, because that is Icicle's property.
 However, I have added screenshots of the app so that you can see my work.

 ## The app is a live chat app between customers of various websites and agents.